fmacfarlane/BS32011project/readme.md

 #Week 4
  I created the classes file, and tested various queries on the data.
 #Week 5
  I edited the classes script, added more queries, some included joining the tables.
 I created a text script for creating a webpage to display my data.
-I also ensured that my gihub information was all tidy, with appropriate comments.
+#Week 6
+ I attempted to point my webpage to the correct python scripts so that the webpage displayed a query and result from the datasets.